bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 1. The motors are pinged in alphabetical order.
 This happens due to the way yaml files are read.
 This means the HeadPan motor (id 19) is read first, while the RShoulderRoll motor (id 3) is read last.
 2. The values from the config file are written into the RAM and ROM of the motors.
 These are values like speed or return delay time.
-3. The message "Hardware interface init finished" appears.
+3. The message "Hardware interface init finished" is printed to the terminal.
 4. The control loop starts, alternating between sync read and sync write.
 5. The controllers for ROS control are loaded.